Specifications & ordering info

 What is Analog?

 Analog photography is a commonly used term for photography that uses a progressively changing recording medium, which may be either chemical process based (e.g., photographic film or plate) or electronic (e.g., vidicon or CCD sensor).
 Through common use this term has come to mean anything that is "not digital" despite some amount of controversy that the use of film isn't a true "analog" process.

 In a film camera that uses the gelatin-silver process, light falling upon photographic emulsions containing silver halides is recorded as a latent image.
 The latent image is subjected to photographic processing, which makes it visible and insensitive to light.

 In a video camera or digital still camera, the signal is captured with a video camera tube or charge coupled device sensor, which sends the picture to be processed by the camera's electronics.
 The signal can be transmitted or recorded on a storage device for later playback.

-What is NTSC and PAL?
+What is NTSC?

 NTSC, named for the National Television System Committee, is the analog television system that is used in most of North America, parts of South America (except Brazil, Argentina, Uruguay, and French Guiana), Myanmar, South Korea, Taiwan, Japan, the Philippines, and some Pacific island nations and territories.